Dollar set to pounce on euro if ECB offers dovish guidance

 This is one reason markets are priced for further cuts in March, April and June, with about 90 basis points of easing implied for 2025.

-Were ECB President Christine Lagarde to affirm such a dovish outlook, it could pile fresh pressure on the euro.
-The single currency was trading flat at $1.0425, having found support around $1.0380 overnight.
+Were ECB President Christine Lagarde to affirm such a dovish outlook at her media conference later Thursday, it could pile fresh pressure on the euro.

-The dollar was down a fraction both against the yen at 155.01 and on a basket of currencies at 107.880.
+In contrast, Bank of Japan Deputy Governor Ryozo Himino is expected to underline the outlook for more tightening there in a speech later on Thursday.

-It had briefly popped higher overnight when the Fed kept rates steady as expected but dropped a reference to making "progress" on inflation, which was taken as hawkish.
+The dollar had briefly popped higher overnight when the Fed dropped a reference to making "progress" on inflation, which was taken as hawkish.

 Yet, Chair Jerome Powell used his media conference to say progress was still being made and rates were "meaningfully" above neutral, implying there was still plenty of scope to cut.